 While each country typically has its own ideas of what makes for lucky food on New Year’s Eve (and they aren’t always the healthiest choices), that doesn’t mean we can’t jump in on the fun and celebrate with good, healthy foods.
 In fact, some traditions out there focus on foods that are totally clean!

 So here are some clean eating new year’s eve good luck foods for ringing in 2023.

 Happy new year!

-Grapes – Get enough grapes so that everybody who will be with you at midnight to take 12 grapes each.
-At midnight, each person eats their 12 grapes, one at a time, ticking off one month for each grape.
+Grapes – Get enough grapes so that everybody who will be with you at midnight can pick 12 grapes each.
+At midnight, each person eats 12 grapes, one at a time, ticking off one month for each grape.
 The sweet ones will be good months and the sour ones will be bad months.

 Lentils – Said to be for good luck and prosperity.
 You can serve them up any way you like!
-This recipe for German lentils if my fav!
-Check out some clean eating lentil recipes here.
+This recipe for German lentils is my fav!
+Check out some lentil recipes here.